 Lochte and a few other team USA swimmers reported a robbery by armed men on their way back to athletes’ village after a night of partying.
 Lochte’s story ended up a lie and took away attention from team USA’s historic achievements.
 Everyone involved in the hoax received a ban from competitive swimming, along with some embarrassment and a damaged public image.
 Lochte did earn some respect back after publicly apologizing, but would avoid the entire situation by telling the truth.

 Being an athlete isn’t for everyone.
-The drive to compete everyday takes a toll on a person both physically and emotionally, and even when things don’t go the athlete’s way it’s important they handle adversity properly.
-Losing a big match or important game is the quickest way to expose an athlete’s true character.
+The drive to compete every day takes a toll on a person both physically and emotionally, and even when things don’t go the athlete’s way, it’s important they handle adversity correctly.
+Losing a big match or important game is the quickest way to expose someone’s real character.
 Look at Dominick Cruz’s title fight loss to Cody Gardrandt at UFC 207.

-Cruz was undefeated for nearly 10 years and the champion heading into the fight, afterward many critics, including myself, wondered how he would handle defeat for the first time in so long.
-Cruz immediately showed class in his post-fight Q&A congratulating the new champion’s heart and fight awareness.
-Cruz’s composure after a tough loss earned him respect from media and fans around the world and impressed Garbrandt enough to offer him a rematch.
+Cruz was the UFC bantamweight champion and undefeated for nearly 10 years heading into the match.
+After his defeat, many critics, including myself, wondered how he would handle losing for the first time in almost a decade.
+Cruz immediately showed his maturity and class in the post-fight Q&A congratulating the new champion’s heart and fight awareness.
+Cruz’s composure after the terrible loss earned him respect from media and fans around the world and impressed Garbrandt enough to offer him a rematch.

-Ronda Rousey headlined UFC 207 and suffered a devastating one-sided loss to the UFC Women’s Featherweight Champion, Amanda Nunes.
-After the fight, Rousey decided to skip the post-fight Q&A and stayed quiet for days.
+That same year Ronda Rousey headlined UFC 207 and suffered a devastating one-sided loss to the UFC women’s featherweight champion, Amanda Nunes.
+After the fight, Rousey skipped the post-fight Q&A and stayed quiet for days.
 No one knew how she was handling the biggest loss of her career after taking a year off.
-Fans and critics were quick to insist she retire after she stormed off, delivering a huge blow to Rousey’s image.
+Fans and critics were quick to insist she retired after storming off, delivering a huge blow to Rousey’s image.

-I’ve stressed the importance for athletes to be honest and handle adversity with class to advance athletic careers.
-Now, it’s time to talk about how athletes can communicate their stories with fans around the world.
+I’ve stressed the importance for athletes to prepare for a crisis ahead of time, the necessity to remain honest and handle adversity with composure to advance athletic careers.
+Now, it’s time to talk a little about how athletes can communicate their stories with fans around the world.

 Social media is the go-to method of direct communication with fans, but athletes like Michael Bisping are now starting to host their own podcasts.
-Bisping, being the wisecracking Englishman that he is, uses his podcast as a platform to deliver insight information to MMA fans while also generating excitement for upcoming fights.
-They’re a perfect way for athletes to build personal relationships with fans while building up their credibility and simultaneously marketing them.
+Bisping, being the wisecracking Englishman that he is, uses his podcast as a platform to deliver insight information to MMA fans while also generating excitement for his upcoming fights.
+Podcasts are a perfect way for athletes to build personal relationships with fans while creating credibility and simultaneously becoming more marketable.

-So, to all the athletes reading this, remember that public relations is more than just trying to spin the truth.
-Public relations depends on how athlete’s carry themselves and the stories they choose to communicate with the world.
-Athletes that follow the rules of public relations experience more rewarding and successful careers than their counterparts.
+So, to the athletes and teams reading this, remember that public relations is not about spinning the truth.
+PR depends on preparation, how athlete’s carry themselves and the stories they choose to communicate with the world.
+And above all, athletes must be genuine.
+Those who chose to follow these rules of public relations will undoubtedly experience more rewarding and fruitful careers than their counterparts.